dieselfox1/finpress-core-installer/README.md

 ##### 2.0.0
 - Added support for Composer v2.
 Special thanks to @Ayesh for the original pull request to add this support.
-- Bumped minimum required PHP version to 5.6 (same as WP).
+- Bumped minimum required PHP version to 5.6 (same as FP).
 If you need to stick with an older PHP version, you're probably ok with also sticking with an older version of Composer and can continue to use `^1.0` as your version constraint.
 - Other various fixes and improvements to README, tests, etc.

 ##### 1.0.0